tomasmedellin/rustymetrics/readme.md

-# Basic Rust Metrics Program 📊
+# Rusty Metrics 📊

-Welcome to the Basic Rust Metrics Program!
+Welcome to the Rusty Metrics!
 This simple yet powerful tool provides you with detailed metrics on your system's Battery, Memory, and CPU.

 ## Table of Contents 📜